-Because truck drivers and their companies have to follow federal and state regulations, the investigators will check if any of those rules were broken.
-This can include falsifying logs, driving for too long, and not checking the load for safety at specified intervals.
-They will check maintenance records, the driver’s background and driving record, and company information such as previous violations.
+Because truck drivers and their companies must follow federal and state regulations, the investigators will check if any rules were broken.
+This can include falsifying logs, driving too long, and not checking the load for safety at specified intervals.
+They will check maintenance records, the driver's background and driving record, and company information such as previous violations.
 Drivers who have committed too many infractions, been involved in other accidents, or have too many points on their driving record cannot drive in many states.
-The investigators will also check if a traffic infraction or speeding, or drug use contributed to the crash.
+The investigators will also check if a traffic infraction, speeding, or drug use contributed to the crash.

-When the investigators have completed their work, all of this information will be given to our lawyers.
-They will use it to build a strong case against the at-fault party and/or company and in favor of our client.
-This evidence can be used in negotiating with the insurance company on our client’s behalf to provide the best possible outcome.
-If the insurance company balks at providing an appropriate settlement, the lawyers can build a strong case to present in civil court.
+When the investigators have completed their work, all this information will be given to our lawyers.
+They will use it to build a strong case against the at-fault party and/or company in favor of our client.
+This evidence can be used in negotiating with the insurance company on our client's behalf to provide the best possible outcome.
+If the insurance company balks at providing an appropriate settlement, the lawyers can build a solid case to present in civil court.
 As always, the client owes nothing until their case has been won.Placerville Truck Accident Lawyer

 We're here to offer our free and friendly advice if you or your loved one is injured in an accident with a big rig or another commercial truck.
 Call us at (530) 392-9400 or (800) 404-5400, or you can connect with us by sending a message online.

 Please go to the following sites to look over reviews by former clients and information about cases my law firm has handled:

 Editor's Note: updated [cha 9.2.21] Image by Schwoaze from Pixabay cd llo [cs 1007]